Lacragh/Microservicios-Cloud/README.md

 It automatically gets the ip of the vm and runs the playbook.

 With this, everything should be up and running, you can check the logs of the workflow to see if everything worked.

+### Selenium
+The last part of the workflow is the selenium test, this is a simple test that checks if the application is running and if the login works, and creates a todo item, you can check the logs to see if it worked.
+It runs in a docker container in the githubactions runner, so it should work without any problems.

+There is a extra step that is currently commented, if you want to run it locally you can create a venv with the requirements.txt and run it using behave.
+You should also uncomment the headless option in the environment.py file.
+If you run it and get a page that warns the page is not secure, un comment the proceed method and it should work fine.

+If for any reason the workflow fails to get an ip address for selenium to test it will default to the localhost.